-Public Service Company of Colorado (PSCo) received an Interconnection Request (IR) on July 28, 2016 which was assigned GI-2016-15 queue position.
-GI-2016-15 is a wind generating facility rated at 299 MW gross electrical output that will be located in Lincoln County, Colorado.
-GI-2016-15 would physically interconnect to the Rush Creek II site, which is located at the far end of the 85 mile Missile Site - Rush Creek 345 kV radial transmission line, i.e. the "Gen-Tie" (for GI-2016-3) expected to be constructed by August 2018.
-The customer requested a Point Of Interconnection (POI) at the Rush Creek II site.
-However, the Point Of Interconnection (POI) for GI-2016-15 is the 345 kV bus within the Missile Site Substation, which is the location at which power from the generating facility is delivered to the PSCo transmission system.
-The customer changed the requested POI to Missile Site Substation per PSCo's letter request dated October 7, 2016.
+Public Service Company of Colorado (PSCo) received an Interconnection Request (IR) on September 6, 2016 which was assigned GI-2016-19 queue position.
+GI-2016-19 is a wind generating facility rated at 150 MW gross electrical output that will be located in Lincoln County, Colorado.
+GI-2016-19 would physically interconnect to PSCo's planned Pronghorn Switching Station as a part of the Rush Creek Wind Project's Missile Site - Rush Creek 345 kV radial transmission line, i.e. the "Gen-Tie" (for GI-2016-3) expected to be constructed by August 2018.
+(The Pronghorn Switching Station has previously been referred to as the Rush Creek I site.)
+However, the Point Of Interconnection (POI) for GI-2016-19 is the 345 kV bus within the Missile Site Substation, which is the point at which power from the generating facility is delivered to the PSCo transmission system.
+As per the IR, GI-2016-19 is studied for both Network Resource Interconnection Service (NRIS) and Energy Resource Interconnection Service (ERIS).

-The proposed 299 MW generating facility is expected to consist of approximately 130 wind turbine generators where each turbine is rated 2.3 MW and grouped in branches.
-Preliminary information on the wind generating facility's layout suggests that it will consist of two 34.5 kV collector systems.
-Each 34.5 kV collector system with approximately 65 turbines will connect to the Rush Creek II site via a 34.5/345 kV main step-up transformer and a 35 mile 345 kV line.
-The facility will ultimately connect to the Missile Site POI through the Rush Creek Gen-Tie.
+The proposed 150 MW generating facility is expected to consist of approximately 65 wind turbine generators where each turbine is rated 2.3 MW and grouped in branches.
+Preliminary information on the wind generating facility's layout suggests that it will consist of one 34.5 kV collector system and will connect to a 34.5/345 kV main step-up transformer.
+The facility will connect to the Pronghorn Switching Station via an approximately 6 mile 345 kV transmission line.
+The generating facility will ultimately interconnect to the Missile Site POI through the Rush Creek Gen-Tie.